 4. Do stand in a place where a car can easily pull over

 You’re more likely to get picked up if you are in a spot that’s easy for the car to pull over.
 You don’t want to be standing in a place where cars can’t stop easily.

 5. Don’t stand on a corner as approaching cars won’t have enough time to spot you

 Standing away from corners is your best bet because it’s easier for drivers to spot you this way.
 Otherwise, the driver might miss you completely.

 6. Let the driver set his or her desired mood (not all drivers will want to talk!)

 You got a ride!
 Congrats!
 However, not everyone who picks you up will be a talkative local with lots of insight.
 Some people may just want to give you the ride and that’s okay.

 Designated spots to stand in the Netherlands?

-Knippenberg says the government should be making of an effort better accessibility for hitchhikers.
-She comments to NOS “There are only a handful of places like that in the Netherlands.
-In Belgium and France the government helps a lot more with that.”
+Knippenberg says the government should be making more of an effort towards better accessibility for hitchhikers.
+Speaking to the NOS, she says “there are only a handful of places like that in the Netherlands.
+In Belgium and France, the government helps a lot more with that.”